simrenbasra/simys-blog/_posts/2024-10-31-trick_or_retreat_part_2.md

 #### **Visualisation**

-It is clear actions taken by the agent show no purpose, the agent struggles to control itself as it travels down towards the ground.
+Actions taken by the agent show no purpose, the agent struggles to control itself as it travels down towards the ground.

 <div style="text-align: center;">
     <video width="640" height="480" controls>